 In the afternoon, the group was divided into two-person teams, and each team was issued a Go Pro Hero 3+ underwater camera.
-The cameras were previously donated by REI Adventures for use in the sea turtle documentation project.
+REI Adventures previously donated the cameras for use in the sea turtle documentation project.
 The group was instructed in proper use of the cameras and safety issues.
 It is difficult to concentrate on photography while also paying attention to the ocean and surroundings, so one member of each team photographs while the other team member is responsible for making sure that the photographer is safe and does not drift too far from the group.
 In addition, designated trip leaders and guides are responsible for watching the entire group in case any member requires assistance.
 This buddy system and oversight protocol was implemented each time the group snorkeled.

-Snorkelling in pairs
+Snorkeling in pairs